Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Discussion

 \section{Discussion}

-For non-redundant zero-one networks of dimensions higher than two, we conjecture that they have properties similar to those in the one-dimensional and two-dimensional cases.
-That is, if $s^*$ exceeds a certain value, the network has no non-vacuous ACR for a generic choice of rate constants.
+For non-redundant zero-one networks of dimensions higher than two, we conjecture that if $s^*$ exceeds a certain value $s^*_{max}(s, r)$, such networks have no non-vacuous ACR for any generic choice of rate constants.
+One only needs to show that a non-redundant zero-one network is always nondegenerate once $s^*$ reaches $s^*_{max}-1$.